ItsJonQ/is/README.md

 > A tiny type checker

-`is` is a simple sub 400b library for type checking.
+`is` is a simple sub 400B library for type checking.<br />
 For a more feature-packed version, check out [@sindresorhus/is](https://github.com/sindresorhus/is).

 ## Table of Contents